shathev002/Portfolio/README.md

 Created a portfolio page to display skills learned regarding HTML structure and CSS properties.

+Used media queries technique to make the website responsive to different devices.

 Can use this portfolio to demonstrate to companies skills acquired during the bootcamp and

 showcase projects completed.